openaps/docs/docs/docs/While You Wait For Gear/Understand-determine-basal.md

   * `long_avgdelta` = change in BG between `glucose` (most recent BG) and an average of BG values from between 17.5 and 42.5 minutes ago (that average represents what BG levels were approximately 30 minutes ago)

 * Past insulin dosing information, pulled from your pump
   * `iob` = Units of Insulin on Board (IOB), ***net*** of your pre-programmed basal rates.
 Net IOB takes all pre-programmed basal, OpenAPS temp basal, and bolus insulin into account.
-Note: `iob` can be negative when OpenAPS temp basal rate is below your pre-programmed basal rate (referred to as "low-temping"). *This will always be different than pump-calculated IOB, because it only takes into account boluses - ignore pump IOB.*
+Note: `iob` can be negative when OpenAPS temp basal rate is below your pre-programmed basal rate (referred to as "low-temping"). *This will always be different than pump-calculated IOB, because it only takes into account boluses - ignore pump IOB.* This is a high level overview, but you can dive into more detail around how insulin activity is calculated [here](http://openaps.readthedocs.io/en/latest/docs/While%20You%20Wait%20For%20Gear/understanding-insulin-on-board-calculations.html).
   * `basaliob` = Units of ***net*** basal Insulin on Board (IOB).
 This value does not include the IOB effects of boluses; just the difference between OpenAPS temp basal rates and your pre-programmed basal rates.
 As such, this value can be negative when OpenAPS has set a low-temp basal rate.
   * `bolusiob` = Units of bolus Insulin on Board.
 Does not take into account any temp basals.